The Event Safety Alliance’s Training Course Saves Money and, Maybe, Lives

 by Scott Carroll, EVP & Program Director, Take 1 Insurance

-One opportunity for that is through the Event Safety Alliance’s Event Safety Access Training (ESAT) portal, an online entry-level safety awareness training program and competency credential created specifically for those working in an event environment, which went live last year.
+One opportunity for that is through the Event Safety Alliance’s Event Safety Access Training (ESAT) portal, an online entry-level safety awareness training program and competency credential created specifically for those working in a live event or special event environment, which went live last year.
 Weather-related danger, crowd-control issues, even the increased risk of terrorist activities at and around live events have put a new premium on the kind of knowledge that ESAT brings to those who take this valuable course.
-It’s designed to heighten individual awareness that safety is a priority and a collaborative endeavor at all events, but also to begin the cultural conversation about the way event professionals currently regard safety.
+It’s designed to heighten individual awareness that safety is a priority and a collaborative endeavor at all live events, but also to begin the cultural conversation about the way event professionals currently regard safety.

 What Insurers Look At